 - Sit comfortably with good posture.
 Make sure your spine is straight but relaxed.
 Roll your shoulders back then let them relax.
 In turn, this will open your heart space.

-- Begin to breathe.
-Now focus on your breath as it moves through your body.
+- Focus on your breath as it moves through your body.
 Aim for non-judgmental awareness of the breath.
 And do not try to control the breath, simply observe it.

 - When thoughts or feelings enter your mind, simply let them come and go as they will, without judging them.